Ce document est actuellement uniquement disponible en Anglais. Merci pour votre compréhension.

 VAT between Discogs and Sellers

-VAT applies in many countries worldwide, but not all.
-For those countries where VAT is applicable, Discogs is obliged to charge VAT for all Discogs sales transaction fees earned by sellers residing in those locations.
+Discogs is obliged to charge VAT on the 8% Discogs sales transaction fees for sellers residing in locations where VAT is applicable.
 Some countries allow sellers to collect this tax independently, in which case Discogs will not charge the seller VAT.
-VAT is charged in accordance with the local legislation in each member state.
+VAT is charged in accordance with the local legislation in each country.

-If you are selling from Japan or a country located in the EU, your country’s standard rate for the VAT will be added to your Discogs fees.
+If you are selling from Japan, Australia, the United Kingdom or a country located in the EU, your country’s standard rate for VAT or GST will be added to your Discogs fees.
 This fee will be broken down into its own line item on the invoice, called “VAT fee”.

-For sellers in the EU, if you already have a VAT number, you will be able to enter it into your Seller Settings.
-Be sure to include your country code or our validator will not recognize your VAT ID.
 Here’s more help on the EU VAT ID validation process.
+Sellers located in the United Kingdom can find more information here.
 If your VAT number is validated, the VAT will not be added to your fees on the Discogs invoice as Discogs will assume that you are collecting this tax independently.

 For sellers in the EU, if you already have a VAT number, and want to confirm it is current and / or valid, you can check the status of your VAT number at the European Union VIES validation website.